Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/08-n-body-simulator/Module_05_host_sw/README.md

 * LNONE

 ## Host Applications

-The `host/main_xrt.cpp` host application is compiled into the `build/ps_app.exe` executable.
+The `host/main_xrt.cpp` host application compiles into the `build/ps_app.exe` executable.
 This host application reads in the `m2s_i.txt` and `input_j.txt` files that initalize the `mm2s_mp` PL kernel's `ibuff` and `jbuff` DDR buffer inputs.
 This host application starts the PL kernels and the AI Engine graph and waits for one iteration of data to flow through the design.
-Once the `s2mm_mp` PL kernel completes, this host application compares the AI Engine output to the golden output files (`s2m_golden_i_k0.txt`, `s2m_golden_i_k1.txt`, `s2m_golden_i_k2.txt`, and `s2m_golden_i_k3.txt` files).
+When the `s2mm_mp` PL kernel completes, this host application compares the AI Engine output to the golden output files (`s2m_golden_i_k0.txt`, `s2m_golden_i_k1.txt`, `s2m_golden_i_k2.txt`, and `s2m_golden_i_k3.txt` files).
 If there are any data mismatches, then the `TEST FAILED`, else the `TEST PASSED`.
 If you provide the `--profile` command line input, this host application also calculates the execution times for the C++ N-Body Simulator and the AI Engine N-Body Simulator for comparison.

-The `host/main_animate.cpp` host application is compiled into the `build/ps_animate.exe` executable.
+The `host/main_animate.cpp` host application compiles into the `build/ps_animate.exe` executable.
 This host application does the following:

 * uses the NBodySimulator API to generate initial data (`input_i` and `input_j`)
 * save the position data (x,y,and z) for all 12,800 particles to the `animation_data.txt`